 Heroin use disorder can have some adverse consequences on the various organs of our body.
 It can impact:

 ● Brain and Nervous System: Heroin acts directly on the opioid receptors in the brain.
 As a result, the user may experience an intense euphoria at first and then distorted cognitive abilities later on.
+Heroin also causes slowed breathing, which can be life-threatening in cases of overdose.
 Additionally, there is a significant risk of opiate overdose, especially during the transitional phase between detoxification and the initiation of maintenance therapy.

 ● Digestive System: People who have developed dependency on heroin usually report poor appetite, constipation or bloating.
 This is because the substance is known to slow down digestion, which in turn creates all the chaos.